vikchupak/Python/multiple_versions.md

-# Install and manage multiple java versions
+# Install and manage multiple python versions

 ## Using update-alternatives (Manual, system-wide)